 There are over 2.5 million rear-end car accidents every single year throughout the US, and some of them cause major injuries and substantial property damage.
 Rear-end collisions can lead to anything from minor injuries to disabling or fatal injuries.
 Some of the most common reported injuries associated with rear-end crashes include:

 Every party involved in a serious vehicle accident needs to get medical attention for their injuries.
 Many internal injuries and conditions such as whiplash may not show immediate symptoms at the scene.
 Victims who sustain these injuries may begin to experience symptoms in the hours or days afterwards.
 This should be reported to the doctor for appropriate screening.

 Determining liability or fault in a rear-end accident is crucial to recovering compensation.
 It is most often the case that the driver who struck the vehicle in front of them is the one at fault.

 There are some circumstances, however, in which the driver who was hit may be found partially at fault.

 Recovering damages in a rear-end accident claim requires that you establish the negligence of the other driver.
 You must show that the other driver owed you a duty of reasonable care and failed to uphold this, leading to you suffering injuries in an accident.

-If you were not able to gather evidence at the scene of the accident, your lawyer may be able to help you piece together what happened.
+If you were not able to gather evidence at the scene of the accident, your Little Rock rear-end accident lawyer may be able to help you piece together what happened.
 Looking at accident reconstructions and evaluating other evidence like police reports, your lawyer can examine the whole situation.
 Where necessary, this may involve outside experts.